Jissee/PILib/README.md

 <li> ADDITIONAL LICENSE </li>

-ANY PARTS OF THIS PROJECT ARE PROHIBITED FROM BEING USED ON NETEASE VERSION
+ANY PARTS OF THIS PROJECT ARE PROHIBITED FROM BEING USED ON NETEASE VERSION.

 </ol>